njche/R-squared-guide/README.md

-# Create and Interact With a Local R-Squared Blockchain
+# Create and Interact With a Local R-Squared Blockchain (Docker Method)

 > Get grasp of the R-Squared blockchain and it's CLI to interact with it.
 This is a great resource for anyone looking to get started on building, testing or a general overview of the chain's functionality.